pedro17pedroo/home_finances/replit.md

 - ✅ **Admin Panel Planning**: Comprehensive implementation plan created for complete admin panel with user management, plan management, campaigns, content management, and payment settings
 - ✅ **Admin Panel Phase 1 & 2**: Complete admin panel foundation with authentication, dashboard, user management, and plan management implemented
 - ✅ **Admin Panel Phase 2 Improvements**: Enhanced plan CRUD with unlimited plans, user-friendly forms replacing JSON input, comprehensive feature management, and improved price adjustment capabilities
+- ✅ **Replit Environment Migration**: Successfully migrated from Replit Agent to standard Replit environment with proper security, database setup, and dependency management

 ## Current Status
 The system is a **complete, production-ready SaaS platform** with all MVP and core features implemented.
 All pages are functional and the user journey from landing to subscription is complete.